 You do not need a consumer credit licence to accept payment by credit card (unless you issue the card yourself).
 You can allow customers to pay in four or fewer instalments, within a year, without needing a consumer credit licence.

-If you need a consumer credit licence, you apply to the Office of Fair Trading (OFT) and pay a fee.
-The OFT can reject your application if they think you are not a ‘fit person’ to hold a consumer credit licence - for example, if you have a record of treating customers unfairly.
+If you need a consumer credit licence, you apply to the Financial Conduct Authority (previously the Office of Fair Trading) and pay a fee.
+The Financial Conduct Authority can reject your application if they think you are not a ‘fit person’ to hold a consumer credit licence - for example, if you have a record of treating customers unfairly.

 Offering consumer credit without a consumer credit licence is a criminal offence.
 As well as facing a fine or even imprisonment, any credit agreement will be unenforceable.